2004 Alaska wildfires

 The 2004 Alaska fire season was the worst wildfire season on record in the U.S. state of Alaska in terms of area burned.
 Though the 1989 fire season recorded more fires, nearly 1,000, the 2004 season burned more than 6,600,000 acres (10,300 sq mi; 27,000 km2) in just 701 fires.
 The largest of these fires was the Taylor Complex Fire.
 This fire consumed over 1700000 acre and was the deemed to be the largest fire in the United States from at least 1997 to 2019.
 Out of all 701 fires, 426 fires were started by humans and 215 by lightning.

 Causes of the fires

+The general weather pattern for Interior Alaska is May is wet, June is hot and dry, July is transitional, and August is rainy.
 Beginning in May 2004, the summer was extremely warm and wet in comparison to typical Interior Alaska summer climate.
+The fire season was forecasted as average.
+Beginning in mid June, there was a drying trend, and was second warmest in 100 years.
+After the conclusion of the season, summer 2004 was described by a National Weather Service meteorologist as "three Junes."

 Much of the rain over the summer of 2004 came during thunderstorms, which resulted in record amounts of lightning triggering many of the original fires near Fairbanks, Alaska.
 Wildfires are prone to develop in areas with frequent lightning strikes.
 After months of lightning and increased temperatures, an uncharacteristically dry August resulted in fires continuing through September.